Parvin16/sd_training/readme.md

 ### BASIC TERMINOLOGIES

-**Controllability** - from DFT point of view, we intend if both '0' and '1' are able to _propagate_  to each and every node within the target patterns.
+**Controllability** - from DFT point of view, we intend if both '0' and '1' are able to _propagate_  to each and every node within the patterns.
 A point is said to be controllable if both '0' and '1' can be propogated through scan patterns.

 **Observability** - the ability to _measure_ the state of a logic signal.
 When we say that a node is observable, we mean that the value at the node can be shifted out through scan patterns and can be observed through scan out ports.
 Example like adding a flip flop to a node line between register to other extra circuitry.